-But, while it is tempting to see OTT almost as a license to print money and a business plan that can’t fail based on the success of Netflix and other SVOD players, OTT businesses have failed in the past and the uncomfortable truth is that they will do so again.
-One of the disadvantages of OTT platforms is that there are many traps for the unwary.
-Some are obvious, some are subtle, but there are a growing number of failures being left by the side of the road as more and more companies pile into the OTT space.
-Here is a very brief guide into avoiding the most common pitfalls.
+But, while it is tempting to see OTT as a business plan that cannot fail based on the success of Netflix, Disney+ and other SVOD players, OTT businesses have failed in the past and the uncomfortable truth is that they will do so again.
+One of the disadvantages of OTT platforms is that there are many traps for the unwary; some are obvious, some are subtle.
+So, here is how to start an OTT business and a brief guide into avoiding the most common pitfalls.

 6 OTT Challenges

 Some of the following may seem obvious, but the growing list of failed OTT companies suggests that not all these issues were carefully thought out.

 You need to know who is going to be watching and what they might want to watch.
 This is particular important when it comes to niche channels, which can be guilty of two things: either targeting too narrow a niche or entering a niche space that is already over-crowded.
 There are only so many viewers to go round and these in turn only have so many hours in the day to watch content.

 Driven by pandemic-altered viewing habits, 2021 research in the US market has found that the average number of individual TV services consumers use has reached 5.7 different sources of TV content.
 While this number includes traditional Pay-TV, all available streaming services, and over-the-air reception through an antenna, the key takeaway is it’s rising.
 It is +1 on 2020 figures and almost double the 2019 ones.

 In his entertaining post Whistling Past the OTT Video Graveyard.
 Parks Associates’ Brett Sappington lists a few failures.
 Fandor and FilmStruck chased the over-crowded cinephile market and struck out; while overly niche specialists such as Hortus TV targeted gardeners and XtraFrame provided live access to bowling events, both failed to achieve lift-off.